On dynamics of Lagrangian trajectories for Hamilton-Jacobi equations: The vanishing viscosity limit

 \subsection{Perturbation theory for limit trajectories}

-Here we will restrict ourselves to formal arguments based on rather generous regularity assumptions.
-Let the shock manifold of~$\phi$ be locally finite, i.e., suppose that at each shock point~$(t_0, x_0)$ there is a finite number~$k$ of minimizers connecting that point with the initial data.
+Here we show how uniqueness for the differential equation \eqref{eq:64} can be established from a formal perturbative analysis based on rather strong regularity assumptions.
+Let the shock manifold of~$\phi$ be locally finitely generated, i.e., suppose that at each shock point~$(t_0, x_0)$ there is a finite number~$k$ of minimizers connecting that point with the initial data.
 This implies that in a neighbourhood of~$(t_0, x_0)$ the solution~$\phi$ may be represented locally as a pointwise minimum of a finite number~$k$ of $C^2$ smooth branches~$\phi_i$, each of which satisfies the Hamilton--Jacobi equation classically, and that locally the shock manifold is composed of $C^1$ smooth pieces of different dimensions.
 (The case of \emph{preshocks}, introduced on p.~\pageref{pg:preshock}, provides an exception to the condition of smoothness and should be considered separately.)

 One can show that on each smooth piece of the shock manifold the spacetime field~$(1, v^*)$ determined by admissible velocities is a Lipschitz vector field tangent to the piece.
 The usual ODE arguments then show that the flow generated by the vector field~$ v^*$ is uniquely defined on smooth pieces of the shock manifold, as well as in the bulk where the solution~$\phi$ is smooth.